G2-Games/welcome.sh/README.md

 To use it, download the latest `welcome.sh` from <a href="https://github.com/G2-Games/welcome.sh/releases">releases</a> and place it in your home directory.
 Then add `bash ~/welcome.sh` to your `.bashrc`.
 It works without the config file, but you can also add that to your home directory for easier manual updates.

 ### Updating:
 Run the script again to check for an update.
 If you have an older version it will prompt you.
+You can update **from** any version **to** any newer version.
+The proper files will be downloaded as necessary.

 <hr>